notsure2/linux-vpn-bridge/README.md

    will have its outgoing traffic tunneled over the VPN bridge.
 7. Setup the OpenVPN client configuration (of the bridge).
 8. Edit the OpenVPN client configuration to include `/etc/vpn-bridge/bridge-openvpn.conf`.
-   (Use the config OpenVPN directive).
+   (Use the `config` OpenVPN directive).
 9. Start the VPN bridge.

 For bridging to other kinds of VPNs, just arrange that the VPN bridge calls `ENV=custom-env-file.env /etc/vpn-bridge/scripts/route-up.sh tunX` where tunX is the name of the created tun interface after it connects, and also arrange that it calls `ENV=custom-env-file.env /etc/vpn-bridge/scripts/route-pre-down.sh tunX` before or after it disconnects.
+If the `ENV` variable is not specified, the scripts will use `/etc/vpn-bridge/bridge.env` by default.

 Suggestions and bug reports welcome!